cslr/memanalyzer/README.md

-After reducting dimension of variables to something like 10^4 we can then maybe compute cross correlation matrix Cyx when data representation changes and compute linear transformation y = Ax to keep track of memory representation changes during computation.
+After reducting dimension of variables to something like 10^4 we can then maybe compute cross correlation matrix Cyx when data representation changes and compute linear transformation y = Ax to keep representation of active variables (continuous thought process in human brain).